reimagined/resolve/docs/authentication-and-authorization.md

 ...
 ```

-Now upon login you can query Users read model and store user record with its permissions in the JWT Token:
+Now, upon login you can query Users read model and store user record with its permissions in the JWT Token:

 ```js
 ...